CSClubOfStanState/csclub-website/README.md

 ## Installation & Setup 📐

 - [ ] Open using your favorite code editor, no extra steps needed

 ## Want to Contribute 🙋‍♂️?

 Awesome!
 If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](https://github.com/CSClubOfStanState/csclub-website/blob/main/CONTRIBUTING.md).
 You can also take a look at [open issues](https://github.com/CSClubOfStanState/csclub-website/issues) for getting more information about current or upcoming tasks.
 If you have any ideas not already found under the issues tab, feel free to make one too!

+## How do I start helping?

+To contribute, look at how to make your [first contribution](https://github.com/firstcontributions/first-contributions), then follow the same steps to contribute to this project.

 ## Want to discuss? 💬